Just Egg

 We provide unbiased data-driven food reviews and reports.
 We may earn a commission if you decide this is a good product and make a purchase using links on this page.

 Whether you are concerned about your daily intake of fats and cholesterol, the environmental impact of producing traditional eggs, or the treatment of chickens, egg replacement products are increasing in popularity.
-Moreover, some consumers argue that plant-based products may be a more sustainable egg option.

 Just Eggs is a perishable food product available at the local grocery store.
 Store in the original container and keep refrigerated.
 Discard any remaining product after 7 days of opening.

-Just Egg Nutritional Information
+Just Egg Nutrition Information

 Nutritional information in this guide is based on a standard serving of about three tablespoons of the egg substitute, Just Egg.